STAR WARS ACTION FIGURE GLOSSARY

 Bandai

 Bandai is currently the 4th biggest toy manufacturer in the world.
-The company is based in Japan and is known among Star Wars action figure collectors for their S.H.
-Figuarts action figure line and their Meisho Movie Realization Star Wars action figure line.
+The company is based in Japan and is known for S.H.
+Figuarts and Meisho Movie Realization Star Wars.

 Battle Packs